Thursday, May 7, 2026

 Governance Lag Reweighted After Institutional Signal Review

-We have revised the model’s treatment of policy response latency, voluntary lab commitments, and the probability of meaningful coordination before material capability discontinuity.
-These changes increase confidence in several intermediate variables while leaving the central estimate unchanged.
+The model has revised its treatment of policy response latency, voluntary lab commitments, and the probability of meaningful coordination before a material capability discontinuity.
+The revisions change several intermediate weights without changing the central estimate.

 0